-Any person who operates a push back/tow tractor to move aircraft is required to possess active Movement Area qualification status.
-A Movement Area qualification is also required for mechanics that taxi aircraft for maintenance purposes.
-The training is valid for one year.
-For information on the qualification requirements call ONT Airport Operations, (909) 544-5454.
+a.
+Any person who operates a push back/tow tractor to move aircraft is required to complete a Surface Movement Training Class for Non-Pilots.
+The class is also required for the brake rider in the cockpit.
+The class is given monthly by Airside Operations staff.
+The class is also required for mechanics that taxi aircraft for maintenance purposes.
+If there are two mechanics in the cockpit both are required to have the training.
+The training is valid for one year or until the badge of the employee expires.
+For information on the class call ONT Airside Operations, (909) 214-7682 or (909) 214-7683.

-9.13 AOA Escort of Vehicles/Drivers Without Restricted Area Driver Permit and/or Motor Vehicle Operating Permit
+9.13 AOA Escort of Vehicles/Drivers Without Restricted Area Driver Permit and/or Motor Vehicle Operating Permit:

-- 9.13.1 Every AOA driver must carry, in their personal possession, a valid California, or other state driver license in addition drivers must display an ONT Security Photo Identification Badge with Restricted Area Driver Permit, worn above the waist.
-ONT Security Photo Identification Badges must be presented to any Airport Police or Airport Operations personnel upon request. - 9.13.2 Drivers without an AOA Restricted Area Driver permit shall not drive on the AOA unless guided by an escort vehicle driven by an authorized Restricted Area Driver with an Escort icon ("E") or while training with an authorized Restricted Area Driver in the same vehicle. - 9.13.3 ONT tenants shall escort all company and contracted vehicles not having an annual ONT Motor Vehicle Operating Permit (MVOP), and/or vehicles driven by persons without an ONT Security Photo Identification Badge with AOA Restricted Area Driver Permit.

-- 9.13.4 ONT airline and tenants escorting box trucks, tractor trailers, buses, and other high-profile equipment, must have approval from ONT Airport Operations to enter the AOA.
-Upon arrival at a Secured Area Access Point (SAAP), the attending SAAP Security Officer shall contact Airport Operations, (909) 544-5454, to verify the escorting tenant, type of equipment, and intended AOA destination of the escort requested. - 9.13.5 Tenant vehicle escorts are limited to Two (2) vehicles per escort; or Four (4) vehicles, when the tenant provides both lead and trailing escort vehicles. - 9.13.6 Tenants who provide AOA escort to vehicle(s) without a current ONT MVOP accept all legal liabilities for the operator/owner of the vehicle and driver they escort in the ONT AOA.
+- a.
+Every AOA driver must carry, in their personal possession, a valid California, or other state driver license in addition drivers must display an ONT Security Photo Identification Badge with Restricted Area Driver Permit, worn above the waist.
+ONT Security Photo Identification Badges must be presented to any Airport Police or Airport Operations personnel upon request. - b.
+Drivers without an AOA Restricted Area Driver permit shall not drive on the AOA unless guided by an escort vehicle driven by an authorized Restricted Area Driver with an Escort icon ("E") or while training with an authorized Restricted Area Driver in the same vehicle. - c.
+ONT tenants shall escort all company and contracted vehicles not having an annual ONT Motor Vehicle Operating Permit (MVOP), and/or vehicles driven by persons without an ONT Security Photo Identification Badge with AOA Restricted Area Driver Permit. - d.
+ONT airline and tenants escorting box trucks, tractor trailers, buses, and other high-profile equipment, must have approval from ONT Airside Operations to enter the AOA.
+Upon arrival at a Secured Area Access Point (SAAP), the attending SAAP Security Officer shall contact Airside Operations, (909) 214-7682 or (909) 214-7683, to verify the escorting tenant, type of equipment, and intended AOA destination of the escort requested. - e.
+Tenant vehicle escorts are limited to Two (2) vehicles per escort; or Four (4) vehicles, when the tenant provides both lead and trailing escort vehicles. - f.
+Tenants who provide AOA escort to vehicle(s) without a current ONT MVOP accept all legal liabilities for the operator/owner of the vehicle and driver they escort in the ONT AOA.

-9.14 Vehicle Roadworthiness
+9.14 Vehicle Roadworthiness:

-- 9.14.1 Before operating any motor vehicle on the Airport, the driver must ensure that the vehicle is in roadworthy condition.
+- a.
+Before operating any motor vehicle on the Airport, the driver must ensure that the vehicle is in roadworthy condition.
 No vehicle shall be operated which is not in a sound mechanical and safe condition.
-OIAA reserves the right to inspect and declare unfit for use on Airport property any vehicle or piece of equipment that does not comply with all safety requirements. - 9.14.2 It is the sole responsibility of the vehicle owner and driver for ensuring the roadworthiness and operational safety of the vehicle, and shall in no way be reduced, or restricted, by the issuance of an ONT Restricted Area Driver Permit, Annual Motor Vehicle Operating Permit, or by any technical inspections carried out by OIAA personnel. - 9.14.3 Vehicles designed to transport special goods (i.e., fuel tanker trucks,) shall comply with all pertinent provisions contained in Department of Transportation Regulations and National Fire Protection Association (NFPA) Section 407 guidelines.
-See Section 6, Fire Safety, for more information regarding the carriage of hazardous materials on the AOA. - 9.14.4 Vehicles regularly driven on ONT Aircraft Movement Areas (runways and taxiways) shall be fitted with an operational rotating yellow light or strobe.
+OIAA reserves the right to inspect and declare unfit for use on Airport property any vehicle or piece of equipment that does not comply with all safety requirements. - b.
+It is the sole responsibility of the vehicle owner and driver for ensuring the roadworthiness and operational safety of the vehicle, and shall in no way be reduced, or restricted, by the issuance of an ONT Restricted Area Driver Permit, Annual Motor Vehicle Operating Permit, or by any technical inspections carried out by OIAA personnel.

+- c.
+Vehicles designed to transport special goods (i.e., fuel tanker trucks,) shall comply with all pertinent provisions contained in Department of Transportation Regulations and National Fire Protection Association (NFPA) Section 407 guidelines.
+See Section 6, Fire Safety, for more information regarding the carriage of hazardous materials on the AOA. - d.
+Vehicles regularly driven on ONT Aircraft Movement Areas (runways and taxiways) shall be fitted with an operational rotating yellow light or strobe.

-9.15 Emergency and Special Purpose Vehicles
+9.15 Emergency and Special Purpose Vehicles: